slidevjs/slidev/docs/custom/config-code-runners.md

 ```

 ::: tip
 The paths are resolved relative to the `snippets` directory.
-And the names of the deps should be exactly the same as imported ones in the code.
+And the names of the deps should be exactly the same as the imported ones in the code.
 :::